-She is deftly able to fend off Lai’s advances with a combination of affability and humor and just the right amount of annoyance and coldness, as she bangs her own cup down and gives him an “icy smile.”
-Elsewhere in the scene (not included here), she alternately flatters and ignores him, or withholds her feelings and becomes tantalizingly inscrutable:
+White Orchid fends off Lai’s advances with a combination of affability and humor and just the right amount of annoyance and coldness, as she bangs her own cup down and gives him an “icy smile.”
+Elsewhere in the scene (not included here), she both flatters and ignores him, or withholds her feelings and becomes tantalizingly inscrutable:

 Lai, for his part, saw that though she was attentive, she showed neither warmth nor coldness in her attitude and wondered how she was disposed toward him.
 Presently he took her by the hand, sat down side by side with her on the edge of her bed, and plied her with questions.
 She took special care that she answered his questions but did not volunteer any other information.

-When he tries to grab her, she wiggles away with calculated ambivalence, squealing “coyly,” deferring his advances rather than outright rejecting him, saving his face.
-This enables her to hold out before he tires of his attempts (for the rest of the day, at least).
-White Orchid is thus able to mollify and control Lai and assert her authority as master of her domain with astute skill and experience, all delivered by the author in precision dialogue and minimal commentary.
+When he tries to grab her, she wiggles away with calculated ambivalence, squealing “coyly,” deferring his advances rather than outright rejecting him and saving his face.
+This enables her to hold the line before he tires of his attempts (for the rest of the day, at least).
+She is thus able to mollify and control Lai and assert her authority as master of her domain with astute skill and experience, all delivered by the author in precision dialogue and minimal commentary.
 The hands-off approach of objective POV enables the drama to emerge intact and unmediated by gratuitous interventions into the characters’ thoughts.
-(What might appear to be such an intervention, when Lai “wondered how she was disposed toward him,” is simply objective commentary on what is already evident in his accompanying actions.)
+(What might appear to be such an intervention, when Lai “wondered how she was disposed toward him,” is objective commentary on what is already evident in his accompanying actions.)

-Later in the novel (Chapter 64), Lai and his gang pay a visit to a new courtesan of rumored beauty, Second Treasure, who has only recently been compelled into the trade by scheming relatives and financial hardship.
+Later in the novel, Lai and his gang pay a visit to a new courtesan of rumored beauty, Second Treasure, who has been compelled into the trade by scheming relatives and financial hardship.
 Quite lacking in the rhetorical finesse of a White Orchid, Second Treasure has scant tolerance for boorish customers.
 But I withhold spoilers, and the reader is invited to witness what transpires when a courtesan of stubborn constitution encounters the likes of Lai the Turtle.

-There is a final peculiarity of Sing-song girls that Western readers of this groundbreaking novel will not fail to notice.
-The author was clearly well acquainted with life in Shanghai’s foreign settlements where he lived for many years, and the courtesan district in particular upon which his novel was based.
+There is a final peculiarity of Sing-song Girls that Western readers of this groundbreaking novel should not fail to notice.
+The author was well acquainted with life in Shanghai’s foreign settlements where he lived for many years, and the courtesan district upon which his novel was based.
 But apart from one brief visit by a settlement policeman and a reference to a Japanese courtesan house, foreigners make no appearances in the novel.
-It is the curious phenomenon of a novel that could not have been written anywhere other than in the emancipatory environment of the International Settlement yet is wholly Chinese.
-The wall was still present in a powerful symbolic sense, preventing both the Chinese and foreigners from interacting even as they intermingled on the same streets.
+It is the curious phenomenon of a novel that could not have been written anywhere other than in the emancipatory environment of the International Settlement yet is Chinese through and through.
+The wall was still present in a powerful symbolic sense, preventing both Chinese and foreigners from interacting even as they intermingled on the same streets.
 It was as if the Chinese in the settlements could not bring themselves to engage with foreigners until their hated symbol came down, while foreigners, for their part, had their own psychic wall of entrenched racism to overcome before they were able to take note of the native culture without hostility.
 This would later change; it would still be another two decades after the publication of Han’s novel before the old city wall came down.
-From that point on, Chinese literature could no longer hold back its wholesale encounter and hybridization with Western literature, and Shanghai became truly international.
+From that point on, Chinese literature could no longer hold back its wholesale encounter and hybridization with Western literature, and Shanghai became international.

 * * *